Towards a Verified Model of the Algorand Consensus Protocol in Coq: Introduction

-The focus of this work is to formally model and verify the Algorand consensus protocol using the Coq proof assistant.
+The focus of this work is to formally model and verify the Algorand consensus protocol (described in \cite{Chen2018,Chen2019}) using the Coq proof assistant.
 Automated formal verification of desired properties adds another level of assurance about its correctness, and developing a precise model to capture the protocol's runtime environment and the assumptions it depends on is interesting from a formal-methods perspective as well.
-For example, \cite{Woos2016} proves state machine safety and linearizability for the Raft consensus protocol in a non-Byzantine setting, and \cite{Pirlea2018} focuses on safety properties of blockchains and, using a largest-chain-based fork-choice rule and a clique network topology, proves eventual consistency for an abstract parameterized protocol.
-Similar to existing efforts, in this work we define a transition system relation on global protocol states and reason inductively over \emph{traces} of states reachable via the relation from some initial state.
-As in previous efforts, we abstract away details on cryptographic primitives, modeling them as functions with the desired properties.
+For example, \cite{Woos2016} proves state machine safety and linearizability for the Raft consensus protocol in a non-Byzantine setting, and \cite{Pirlea2018} focuses on safety properties of blockchains and, using a largest-chain-based fork-choice rule and a clique network topology, proves eventual consistency for~an abstract parameterized protocol.
+Similar to previous work, we define a \mbox{transition} system relation on global protocol states and reason inductively over \emph{traces} of states reachable via the relation from some initial state.
+We abstract away \mbox{details} on cryptographic primitives, modeling them as functions with the desired properties.
+We also omit details related to blockchain transactions and currencies.